SUPLA/supla-device/extras/examples/linux/README.md

 #### Parameter `security_level`

-Defines if Supla server ceritficate should be validated against root CA.
+Defines if Supla server certificate should be validated against root CA.
 Values:
- - 0 - Supla root CA is used for validation (default) - not implemented yet
+ - 0 - Supla root CA is used for validation (default).
- - 2 - skip certificate validation - not recommended, however this is the only option for now.
+ - 2 - skip certificate validation (not recommended).
+Value `1` (custom CA) is not supported by sd4linux and causes a configuration error.
 Parameter is optional.
 Default value 0.

 Example: